UnkwUsr/rclip/README.md

 ### Wayland support?

-Native support is not planned, but it seems to work nice through `xwayland`.
+~~Native support is not planned as it seems to work nice through `xwayland`.
 I'm finally migrated to wayland and it just works.
-I'm using `rclip` on daily basis so going to fix problems with wayland if they occur.
+I'm using `rclip` on daily basis so going to fix problems with wayland if they occur.~~

+I'm planning to add wayland support.
+It seemed to work nice through `xwayland`, but turned out it is not (it does not detects clipboard change until one of `xwayland` windows focused).

 ## Installation